Aidan Foster: Creation and casting

 The character of Aidan was created and introduced to Neighbours as a love interest for Chris Pappas (James Mason).
 The show's executive producer Susan Bower believed that it was "a natural progression" for Chris to have a love interest after he was promoted to the regular cast.
 The character and Morley's casting was announced on 19 June 2011.
 The actor began filming his first scenes that same week.
 Morley told the Herald Sun's Luke Dennehy that Aidan's sexuality did not affect his decision in accepting the role, saying "I don't see it as a big deal that the character is gay.
 It certainly doesn't define him and what the writers have planned is really interesting and authentic."

 Morley was initially contracted for six months with the possibility of an extension.
-During an interview with Digital Spy's Daniel Kilkelly, Morley revealed that he would be happy to stay with the soap for longer, but only if the storyline moved beyond Aidan and Chris' relationship and sexuality.
+During an interview with Digital Spy's Daniel Kilkelly, Morley revealed that he would be happy to stay with the soap for longer, but only if the storyline moved beyond Aidan and Chris's relationship and sexuality.
 He added that he found it easy to "fit into the rhythm of the show", as the pace of filming was similar to fellow soap opera Home and Away, which he starred in for two years.
 Morley took a ten-week break from Neighbours in April 2012 to appear in the feature film Blinder.
 He returned to the soap in June, sporting a shorter haircut.